Oregon community action agency financial resources.

 Community action agencies process application for Low-Income Heating Assistance, or LIHEAP.
 This federal and state of Oregon funded program will provide eligible households a one-time cash grant payment towards their winter heating bills.
 Tens of thousands of people receive help every year, and LIHEAP will pay for electric, natural gas, oil, wood, and propane bills.

 Many of the individuals and families served are just going through a difficult period, and maybe had a job loss or unexpected bill.
 So these families may need short term help heating their homes and keeping the lights on.
-LIHEAP can assist residents during a difficult period, and a cash grant can even be provided in an emergency to deal with a crisis.
+LIHEAP in Oregon can assist residents during a difficult period, and a cash grant can even be provided in an emergency to deal with a crisis.

 Case managers often usually work with energy providers and utility companies in Oregon to help people enter into payment plans or find other solutions.
 They can assist residents of their local area with past-due bills or disconnected service.
 So they will advise you on your rights and provide information on different programs that may be offered.